Satoko and Nada

 Satoko and Nada (サトコとナダ, Satoko to Nada) is a Japanese four-panel manga series written and illustrated by Yupechika.
 It was serialized on the Twi4 Twitter account and Saizensen website between January 2017 and November 2018.

+Synopsis

+The series is centered around the lives of two women studying at a university in the United States.
+Satoko is a Japanese woman who has become roommates with Nada, a woman from Saudi Arabia.
+As the two live alongside each other, they learn about each others' way of living.

 Publication

-Written and illustrated by Yupechika with supervision by Marie Nishimori, Satoko and Nada was serialized on the Twi4 Twitter account and the Saizensen website between January 24, 2017 and November 30, 2018.
-The series' chapters were compiled into four tankōbon volumes from July 8, 2017 to December 12, 2018.
+Written and illustrated by Yupechika with supervision by Marie Nishimori, Satoko and Nada was serialized on the Twi4 Twitter account and the Saizensen website between January 24, 2017, and November 30, 2018.
+The series' chapters were compiled into four tankōbon volumes from July 8, 2017, to December 12, 2018.
 The series is licensed in English by Seven Seas Entertainment.